Language Arts Curriculum

 No. The goal of The Good and the Beautiful curriculum is not to teach doctrines specific to a particular Christian sect, but to teach general principles of moral character such as honesty and kindness.
 The King James Version of the Bible is used when quoting Bible verses.

 The length of time it will take a child to go through the course book will vary with each child.
 For some children it will take an entire year or more, and for others the course book will be finished in a few months.
-Whenever you finish, move on to the Level K Primer course.
+Whenever you finish, move on to the Level Kindergarten Prep course.

 Most children start the course at the age of 3 or 4.
 If your child can count to five and recognize pictures of and say the words for apple, monkey, alligator, garbage can, elephant, and dinosaur, he or she is ready for the course.
 However, we strongly recommend not moving the child through the course too quickly.
 Some children, especially younger children, will need to move slower than others.